The adoption of EMV in the United States is coming and it will affect the whole industry.

 Merchants will be responsible for working together with their acquirers and payment processors to figure out how the transaction messaging will work when it comes to EMV-based payments.
 It is necessary to know that during an EMV-compliant transaction, a larger amount of data is sent than during a transaction where only a magstripe was used.

-As EMV is deployed, procedures at the POS will change.
 Some consumers may be unfamiliar with how chip-based payment cards, phones and fobs work and will require instructions on how to properly insert their cards or tap them over the device.
 Employees will need to be properly trained, so they can handle questions and concerns from customers, as well as explain the security benefits of EMV-based payments.

 Merchants can see many positive benefits from EMV-enabled terminals, especially when it comes to contactless or mobile payments.
 They have the potential to speed up checkout time and make credit card processing more convenient to customers.
 Some new POS devices can send business offers to mobile phones, which can help increase customer loyalty.